 - Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system.
 The incident recording form supported the recording of notifiable incidents under the duty of candour.
-(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - Patients were at potential risk of harm because some systems and processes to keep them safe were not fully implemented.
-For example, the practice had not carried out a thorough analysis of some of the significant events. - We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
-We saw little evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, we asked to see records relating to a recent safety alert about home visits but there was no evidence that it had been actioned.
-We asked to see records relating to a recent safety alert about a drug but there was no evidence that it had been actioned.
+(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out a thorough analysis of the significant events.

+We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
+We saw evidence that lessons were shared and action was taken to improve safety in the practice.
+For example, following an incident where a patient required medical assistance whilst waiting to be seen, the incident was discussed and the opportunity to reflect was given to all staff.
+The incident was discussed at the weekly clinicians' meeting as well as the monthly practice meeting.